 With the advent of Voice over Internet Protocol (VoIP), businesses can migrate off of the publicly switched telephone network (PSTN) and use an internet connection to have calls and even video conferencing.
 VoIP can save money, enable portability, increase flexibility, and enable higher quality customer conversations.

 Businesses are no longer at the mercy of using expensive legacy communications infrastructure.
 Now, they have options.
-Yesterday’s premise-only systems have been replaced by the ground-breaking Hybrid solutions, with cloud-based VoIP services delivered over an ultra-reliable (and small) on-premise connection manager, or through exclusively Cloud systems.
+Yesterday’s premise-only systems have been replaced by the ground-breaking full spectrum communications solutions, with cloud-based VoIP services delivered over an ultra-reliable (and small) on-premise connection manager, or through exclusively Cloud systems.
 In addition to these two main platforms, solutions often include features such as SD-WAN or 4G LTE Failover for additional functionality.

 UC works even better when it’s supported by software-defined wide area networking (SD-WAN), a strategy that grants network administrators the ability to view and manage network traffic across an entire distributed enterprise.
 With SD-WAN, it’s possible to set policies and ensure that critical communications services have adequate amounts of system resources.
 SD-WAN is one of the most transformative communications technologies that we have seen to date.